wdp-beta/developer-starter-kit-hello-data/about.md

 **Note**: Throughout this document you will find references to source code files, such as `/server/lib/client.js`.
 The specified location is relative to the directory where you extracted the downloaded source code or the github repository into which the starter code was pushed by the devops pipeline.

-### Hello Data! back-end router
+### Hello Data! back-end

-To keep things simple, the router provides three state-less endpoints for the web UI:
+To keep things simple, the back-end (`/server/routers/hello-data.js`) provides three state-less endpoints for the web UI:
  * list Watson Data Platform projects
  * list Watson Data Platform project assets
  * access Watson Data Platform data assets

-Each endpoint invokes one or more Watson Data Platform APIs using the wrapper library described in the next section.
+Each endpoint invokes one or more Watson Data Platform APIs using the wrapper library described in a later section.

 #### Accessing the Watson Data Platform API

 (TODO links)
-Each API endpoint requires an API token, which you mint by calling an authorization endpoint, providing an API key.
+Each API endpoint requires an API token, which you [mint by calling an authorization endpoint](https://www.ibm.com), providing an API key.
 API tokens expire after 3600 seconds.

  > Note: At the time of writing the authentication API returns HTTP status code `400 (Bad Request)` and not `403 (Forbidden)` if an invalid API key was provided.

 Endpoints return only information that is visible to the specified API key.
+The Swagger specification for all endpoints can be found [here](http://www.ibm.com).

 #### Listing Watson Data Platform projects